Ravi Shankar (spiritual leader): Proclamations

-Criticism
+Reception

 In 2012, Shankar, while attending a function in Jaipur, claimed that some Indian government schools are breeding grounds for Naxalism, a movement of militant communist groups in India declared to be terrorist organisations.
 "All government schools and colleges should be privatised.
 The government should not run any school.
 It's often found that children from government schools get into Naxalism and violence.
 Children from private schools don't get into this," he was quoted as saying by media reports, his comments were condemned by educationists and ministers as "unfortunate, illogical", and termed it as a "bizarre logic for privatisation" Later, he issued a clarification that he didn't mean that all government schools breed Naxalism.
 More clarification followed on his Twitter account: "I specifically referred to sick government schools in Naxal affected areas.
 Many who have turned to Naxalism have come from these schools.
 I did not say all Govt schools (where lakhs study) breed Naxalism.
 Great talents have emerged from these schools & I would never generalize."

 In March 2018, he faced criticism from political leaders for his commentary, where he said, India will turn into Syria if the Ram temple issue is not resolved soon.

+Writing in the Financial Times in 2022, the newspaper's Mumbai correspondent Chloe Cornish reported that a small number of peer-reviewed studies had found Shankar's breathing techniques effective as part of treatment for depression, while one scientific paper described the central breathing technique of Sudarshan Kriya as "rhythmic hyperventilation".
+She also reported that hundreds of students at the Indian Institute of Science had protested against a talk Shankar gave there, out of concern that it lent endorsement to views they considered unscientific.

+From the early 2000s, anonymous critics published online posts accusing the Art of Living Foundation of misappropriating funds, using aggressive sales tactics, brainwashing followers, operating as a cult and causing psychological harm.
+The foundation denied the allegations and later sued two of the bloggers in a United States court for libel and publication of trade secrets.
+The case was settled, with the foundation paying both sides' legal costs, and was dismissed with prejudice, so that the defendants could not be tried again.
+The bloggers' material remained online, although a judge in Bangalore ordered at least one of the blogs to be blocked.